pixel

 On arrival

-On arrival at the hospital patients will be shown to the Mobile Lithotripsy Unit (MLU).
+On arrival at the hospital patients will be shown to the Mobile Lithotripsy Unit.
 The nursing staff will admit you for your treatment and afterwards you will be seen by the urologist and anaesthetist.
 In some cases, the urologist and anaesthetist will see you on the unit instead of the ward.
 They will discuss the treatment and the use of anaesthesia with you and offer you an opportunity to ask any questions.
 Once this has been done and you feel comfortable, they will ask you to sign the consent form.

 Your treatment